 A notarized copy is not sufficient; this is not the same as a certified copy.
 You will also need to submit a second copy of the document, which can be an additional certified copy or a photocopy.

 3. Gather Appropriate Parental Documentation

-Children cannot apply for a passport without the knowledge of their custodial parents.
-The requirements for parents vary based on whether the child is under or over 16 years of age.
+Children cannot apply for a passport without the knowledge of their custodial parent(s) or legal guardian(s).
+The requirements vary based on whether the child is under or over 16 years of age.
 Once a teen reaches the age of 18, no parental involvement is required for passport issuance.